Abdul-Sayed/job-search/networking.md

 Don't apply online - people get people jobs!

-For dev related leads seek relevant:
+For dev related leads seek individuals who work at companies you’d like to work for, or who hold job titles you’d like to have:
 1) who you know
 2) who they know
 3) who you meet